Totes5706/HackTheBox/README.md

 Unable to connect with SMB1 -- no workgroup available

 ```
-We can see here all of the visible Sharenames listed.
+We can see here all of the visible share names listed.
 A great starting point is to try to connect with each of these shares.

 Starting with ```ADMIN$```: